30+ fun things to do in North Devon with kids

 Devon is a perfect destination for a family staycation with not one but two coastlines, dozens of family attractions and some idyllic places to stay.
 If you have chosen to holiday in North Devon then you’re in for a treat.
 Whether you’re looking for days out in North Devon, a family theme park, dog-friendly beaches in Devon or wish to discover some of the area’s heritage then there’s plenty of things to do in North Devon with kids.

 If you’d like to travel further afield and are wondering what to do in Devon check out my tried and tested family days out in Devon to the East and South as well as the North.
-If you’re planning a full family holiday then take a look at our guide to staying in North Devon or my big guide to holidays in Devon for families.

 But without further ado, here’s some fantastic places to visit in Devon to add to your holiday bucket list for the north of the county: